quicwg/base-drafts/draft-ietf-quic-http.md

 - safe; see Section 7.2.1 of {{!SEMANTICS}}
 - does not include a request body or trailer section

-Clients SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request which is not cacheable, is not known to be safe, or that indicates the presence of a request body.
-If the pushed response arrives on a push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.

 The server MUST include a value in the ":authority" pseudo-header field for which the server is authoritative; see {{connection-reuse}}.

-A client SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request for which it does not consider the server authoritative.
-If the pushed response arrives on a push stream, this MAY be treated as a stream error of type H3_STREAM_CREATION_ERROR.
+Clients SHOULD send a CANCEL_PUSH frame upon receipt of a PUSH_PROMISE frame carrying a request which is not cacheable, is not known to be safe, that indicates the presence of a request body, or for which it does not consider the server authoritative.

 Each pushed response is associated with one or more client requests.
 The push is associated with the request stream on which the PUSH_PROMISE frame was